 The Best Rum

-Sometimes it is the little details that separates the good bars from the bad and the good bartenders from the hacks.
+It is the little details that separate the good bars from the bad and the good bartenders from the hacks.